OSGConnect/tutorial-pegasus/README.md

 ## Containers and Job Dependencies

 A more complex workflow can be foind in the `wordfreq-containers/` directory.

+    $ cd ../wordfreq-containers/

 This example is based on the first wordfreq example, but highlights two features: the ability to run in custom containers, and job dependencies.
 The container capability is provided by OSG ([Docker and Singularity Containers](https://support.opensciencegrid.org/support/solutions/articles/12000024676-docker-and-singularity-containers)) and is configured in the `sites.xml.template` file.
 Note the updated `Requirements` and `+SingularityImages` in the condorpool entry:

         <!-- this is our execution site -->
         <site  handle="condorpool" arch="x86_64" os="LINUX">